codeastartup01dev/flutter_awesome_logger/README.md

 - 🎨 **Beautiful UI** - Clean, modern interface for viewing logs with syntax highlighting
 - 📊 **Multiple Log Levels** - Support for debug, info, warning, error, and verbose logs
 - 💾 **Smart Storage** - Logs are stored only when logger is enabled, conserving memory
+- ⏸️ **Pause/Resume Logging** - Temporarily pause all logging with visual indicators
 - 🔍 **Search & Filter** - Easily find specific logs with search and filtering capabilities
 - 🎯 **Simple Configuration** - Single `enabled` property controls both UI and storage
 - 📱 **Responsive Design** - Works perfectly on all screen sizes